dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 * `Basic timers`: Barebone timers with no outputs.
 Usually used for timekeeping.

-* `Other timers`: Specialized chip-specific timers like low-power or high-resolution timers.
+* `Other timers`: Chip-specific timers like low-power or high-resolution timers.

 Usually the higher-end the chip, the more timer it has.
-The details of STM32 timers is quite a rabbit hole, but we'll keep it simple for the basic usages in this lesson.
+The details of STM32 timers is quite a rabbit hole, but we'll keep it simple in this lesson.

 If you want to learn more, [Here is an cross-series overview](resources/timer_overview.pdf) of STM32 timers.
 There are also helpful information in the [timer section of the datasheet](resources/datasheet.pdf) of chip we're using.